-For more background (a review of key concepts used in this post), please see “Appendix: Terms and Definitions”
+For more background (a review of key concepts used in this post), please see the Appendix.

 Think about how dynamic and rich real-world human interaction is.
 From the football commentary you enjoyed with friends over beers, to some puzzling Jeopardy questions about The Matrix, to the untold recipes presented on the Hell’s Kitchen TV show, there appears to be no doubt that we all interact verbally within a dynamic world, where video and language play vital interconnected roles on an ongoing basis.

 In other words, in the Digital Age, video and language content have become ubiquitous — all around us, constantly, 24/7.
 And humans, for the most part, seem to have no problem processing this fire hose of video and text content.